P-p-H-d/mlib/README.md

 and performs an automatic destruction of the object whenever all users release their need on this object.

-The destruction of the object is thread safe.
+The tracking of ownership is atomic and the destruction of the object is thread safe.

 The object oplist is expected to have the following operators (CLEAR and DEL), otherwise default operators are used.
 If there is no given oplist, the default operators are also used.
 The created methods will use the operators to init, set and clear the contained object.